 In this tutorial, we’re looking at content creation, editing and publishing using WordPress, so to follow along, you need full access to your WordPress site.

 The Admin Panel

-The admin panel is the administrative center of your WordPress site.
-This is where you configure the sight, create and edit and publish and manage content, add plugins and themes, configure the appearance of your site and make sure everything is up to date and running smoothly.
+The WordPress admin panel is the heart and soul of your WordPress website.
+This is where you configure your site settings, create and publish content, customize the appearence of your site and more.

-I want to give you a quick overview of the admin panel to you get your feet wet.
+I want to give you a quick overview of the admin panel.
 First off, once you’re logged in to your WordPress site you can toggle between the admin panel and the front page by clicking on the site title up here in the WordPress toolbar.

 When you’re on the front end and click the site title, you go to the admin panel.
 From the admin panel, clicking on the site title brings you back to the front page.
 You can also get to the admin panel by going to impactmentalhealthservices.com/wp-admin.
 Note you’re just typing wp-admin at the end of your domain name.
 And that’ll bring you to the admin panel if you’re already logged in.
 If you’re not logged in it’ll bring you to the log in page and from there, once you log in, you’ll go straight to the admin panel.
 The admin panel is divided into three main sections.
 The WordPress toolbar at the top, the admin navigation menu on the left and the admin panels on the right.

 Select an item from the admin navigation menu and the panel opens to that panel area.
 Many of these panels have optional features you can toggle on and off or configure.
 These are available under the screen options tab on the top right hand corner.
 You can also move the panels you see here around.
 So if you don’t like the current configuration you can change it to fit with your needs.

 The WordPress toolbar at the top of your screen is your shortcut to switching between the front end and the admin panel.